satheeshurs/movie-microservice1/README.md

 Getting all the movies from movie-microservice1 and theater details for the movie will be fetched from movietheater-microservice1.
 Introduced Eureka for service discovery.

+Microservices service discovery is a way for applications and microservices to locate each other on a network.
+Service discovery implementations within microservices architecture discovery includes both:

+• a central server (or servers) that maintain a global view of addresses.
+• clients that connect to the central server to update and retrieve addresses.
+          Client goes to the discovery service to get the hostname and return back to client and hit the host but this will be handled by spring itself.